gbadamosi107/configure-ad/README.md

 <img src="https://i.imgur.com/1S1nfFF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From the Azure Portal, we will change Client-1's DNS settings to DC-1's Private IP address.
 Once you do that, restart Client-1 from within the Azure portal.
 The picture below shows verification that client-1 is using DC-1's DNS.
 Next, log in to Client -1 VM as the original local admin, using the username mydomain.com\please (note that "please" can be substituted with any user name you choose for Client-1).
-The computer will restart and Client-1 will be a part of mydomain.com.
-Then, create a new OU named "_CLIENTS," (refer to Step 4 for instructions) and drag Client-1 into the OU.
+Then right click on the Windows Start icon, navigate to Systems, click "Rename this PC (advanced)," click "Change," click "Domain" and name it "mydomain.com."
+Enter the credentials for jane_admin.
+The computer will restart and Client-1 will now be a part of mydomain.com.
+Then, create a new OU named "_CLIENTS," (refer to Step 4 for instructions) and place Client-1 into the OU.
 </p>
 <br />